What is environmental monitoring in pharmaceutical industry

 Sampling frequency examples:

-You plan for sampling frequency of environmental monitoring should depend on historical performance as well as changes to processes, plant and procedures.
-Normally general sampling schemes are executed weekly and specific sampling schemes at each work session.
+Your plan for sampling frequency in environmental monitoring should depend on historical performance as well as changes to processes, plants, and procedures.

 You can use the following example of sampling frequency of environmental monitoring in aseptic processing.

-– Settle plate monitoring of the filling rooms will be completed for each session of each fill operation, maximum of 4-hour exposure.
+– Settle plate monitoring of the filling rooms will be completed for each session of each fill operation, with a maximum of four hours of exposure.

-– Glove prints and contact plate sampling of operator gowns will be performed by each filling operator in the Grade A (ISO 5) area prior to leaving the room.
+– Each filling operator will perform glove prints and contact plate sampling of operator gowns in the Grade A (ISO 5) area before leaving the room.

-NB: Glove prints or contact plates for gowns are not required on exit when the room is opened e.g. for cleaning, maintenance and certification activities.
+NB: Glove prints or contact plates for gowns are not required at exit when the room is opened, e.g., for cleaning, maintenance, and certification activities.

-– Viable air sampling will be completed daily using suitable equipment (e.g. Merck MAS-100).
-Class A (ISO 5) areas will not be sampled during operation of the filling machine.
+– Viable air sampling will be completed daily using suitable equipment (e.g., Merck MAS-100).
+Class A (ISO 5) areas will not be sampled during the filling machine’s operation.

 – Non-viable particle counts will be completed continuously for each fill operation.